mph-/lcapy/doc/expressions.rst

 Note, at DC, when :math:`X = 0`, then :math:`G = 1 / R` and is
 infinite for :math:`R= 0`.
-Hower, if Z is purely imaginary, i.e, :math:`R = 0` then :math:`G = 0`, not infinity as might be expected.
+However, if Z is purely imaginary, i.e, :math:`R = 0` then :math:`G = 0`, not infinity as might be expected.